 In addition to his teaching, administration, production and performance work, Scott was an accomplished composer.
 He was active in the national and international bagpiping communities, and did yeomans service on many provincial committees and organizations dedicated to improving our culture, education and tourism.
 In 2002 he was awarded the Queens Golden Jubilee Medal, and in 2007 the PEI Caledonian Club honoured Scott for his contribution to Celtic culture on the Island.

-A funeral was held on Monday, September 15,2008, at St.Paul’s Church in Summerside.
-Interment is to take place in Dalmore Cemetery, Dalmore, Isle of Lewis, Scotland.
+A funeral was held on Monday, September 15, 2008, at St.Paul’s Church in Summerside.
+Interment took place in Dalmore Cemetery, Dalmore, Isle of Lewis, Scotland.

 Donations can be made in memory of our founding director, Scott MacAulay.
 Cheques made out to The College of Piping can be sent to:

 619 Water Street East